 - My ex-boyfriend constantly played video games and gave me little to no attention because of them.
 Therefore, all men who play video games are neglecting partners.

-However, here’s the reality: even though numerous ninja turtle fans love pizza, primarily due to Michelangelo’s ecstatic influence, not all of them do.
-Some prefer hamburgers, some anchovies, and others the good ol’ maggot cheese.
+But here’s the reality: even though numerous Ninja Turtles fans love pizza, primarily due to Michelangelo’s ecstatic influence, not all of them do.
+Some prefer hamburgers.
+Others anchovies.

 - Men prefer thin and athletic women with big breasts.
 So every man must have the same desires for their perfect partner or playmate.